ComposableFi/composable/docs/docs/user-guides/transfer-usdt-statemine-picasso.md

 The Statemine parachain acts as the issuer of fungible and non-fungible tokens on Kusama, this means if you want to transfer non-native assets on Kusama to use on Picasso, they first need to be transferred from the Statemine to your Picasso wallet.
+Watch the video for this guide here: https://youtu.be/SmTsDK1pI3Q

 Read our guides on how to create and connect a wallet the [Talisman] or [Polkadot.js] on Picasso.